Rejuvenate the body form while maintaining your natural identity with liposuction.

 Why Dr. John Q. Cook Is the Right Body Surgeon for You

-Dr. Cook has extensive experience with all body contouring procedures and has performed well over 1000 body contour surgeries.
+Dr. Cook has extensive experience with liposuction and all body contouring procedures.
 Many of these procedures can be performed under local anesthesia in our Chicago and Winnetka offices.

 Dr. Cook was one of the first plastic surgeons in the Midwest to work with advanced radiofrequency devices (BodyTite®, FaceTite,®AccuTite®, and Morpheus®) that allow for skin and deeper tissue tightening, along with liposuction.
-This allows him to treat patients who have mild to moderate loose skin, since he can tighten and reduce fat without the need to remove skin.
+This allows him to treat patients who have mild to moderate loose skin without the need to remove skin.

-At the Whole Beauty® Institute, we offer patients the complete spectrum of non-invasive, minimally invasive, and more extensive surgical procedures related to body contouring.
+At the Whole Beauty® Institute, we offer patients the complete spectrum of non-invasive, minimally invasive, and surgical body contouring.
 We have extensive experience to know which will be the best choice for each patient.
-We also offer a wide range of aesthetic treatments that can further advance the results of most surgical procedures.

 For larger body contouring procedures, such as Abdominoplasty and Mommy Makeover, we provide recovery in a 5-star luxury hotel with an experienced nurse to get your recovery off to a good and safe start.

 See the difference experience makes.
 Scroll through before and afters in the photo carousel of liposuction patients treated by Dr. Cook and his team.

 Sophisticated Sculpting of Your Body’s Curves and Contours with Surgical Fat Reduction in Chicago and Winnetka